lucianjames/ESP32WifiHacks/README.md

 ## Using the ESP-IDF to flash the ESP32
 * https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md
 * Open the "espcode" folder
-* Build and flash the ESP32
+* Build the project and flash it to the ESP32

 ## Compiling the host program
 Create a build directory: